VasylKo/GitHubRESTAPITestProject/README.md

 # GitHubRESTAPITestProject

 Educational project to get in close touch with REST and JSON.
+Part of my [Swift learning progress.](https://github.com/VasylKo/Swift-learning-progress)
 This is my Swift app that uses a GitHub web service to get data from the GitHub gists API.
 The app is made during reading the book by *Christina Moulton - "iOS Apps with REST APIs: Building Web-Driven Apps in Swift"*.
 I have just left the main idea from the code proposed in the book (actually some parts was not working correctly at all, like pagination, gist loading, and e.t.c.).
 Also I have redesigned OAuth flow, error handling, made more abstract usage of 3d party libraries, improved app UI and UX, and other.
 While the book was written for swift 2.0 syntax, I have upgraded it to latest swift 2.3 syntax and up-to-date pods libraries.